Chlamydia Infection: 11 Symptoms and Signs in Women

 Delievered the next day in plain and discreet packaging

 It can be difficult for a woman to know if she has chlamydia.
 It is reported that around 70% of women do not notice any symptoms.
-If women do have symptoms, the most frequently occurring ones are vaginal discharge and pain when urinating.
+If women do experience symptoms, the most frequently occurring ones include vaginal discharge and pain when urinating.

 Regular testing for sexually active women is encouraged, to avoid further health complications as a result of untreated chlamydia.
-If you happen to be carrying the infection, it is unlikely to go away on its own without treatment.
+If you do get chlamydia, it is unlikely to go away on its own without treatment.
 The only way to cure it is by taking a course of antibiotic treatment.

-Untreated chlamydia in women can cause a variety of health complications.
+If left untreated, people with chlamydia can develop serious health complications in the future.
 This can include infertility, pelvic inflammatory disease (PID), cervicitis (inflammation of the cervix), and pregnancy complications such as ectopic pregnancy.
-A woman with chlamydia also poses the risk of infecting sexual partners.
+People who have the infection also carry the risk of infecting sexual partners.

 Chlamydia symptoms in women are often unnoticeable.
 Only around 30% of female chlamydia patients notice any signs of chlamydia, as opposed to 50% of male patients.
 As it is often symptomless, chlamydia has been dubbed the 'silent infection’.